 The Fund may cease to issue units pursuant to the third paragraph of Article L. 214-8-7 of the French Monetary and Financial Code, either temporarily or permanently, fully or partially, in situations that objectively require the closure of subscriptions, such as reaching the maximum number of units issued, the maximum amount of assets or the end of a fixed subscription period.
 Existing unitholders will be informed by any means of the triggering of this tool, as well as of the threshold and the objective situation that led to the decision to carry out full or partial closure.
 In the case of partial closure, this information, communicated by any means, will explicitly specify the terms under which existing unitholders may continue to subscribe during the partial closure.
-The unitholders are also informed by any means of the trigger threshold, or not to end it (in the event of a change to the threshold or to the objective situation that led to the implementation of the tool).
+The unitholders are also informed by any means of the Fund or Management Company's decision to either end the full or partial closure of subscriptions (when falling below the trigger threshold), or not to end it (in the event of a change to the threshold or to the objective situation that led to the implementation of the tool).
 A change to the objective situation invoked or to the trigger threshold for the tool must always be made in the interest of the unitholders.
 The information by any means shall specify the exact reasons for these changes.